sf-wdi-24/modules/week-01-controlling-the-dom/day-03/drill/readme.md

 2. Change the name "Elizabeth" to "Liz" in the friends array.

-3. Add your name to the end of the `friends` array, and add another name to beginning. (push, shift)
+3. Add your name to the end of the `friends` array, and add another name to beginning.

-4. Sort the `friends` array in alphabetical order. (sort)
+4. Sort the `friends` array in alphabetical order.

 5. Now we have two lists of friends below.
-Combine them into one list and sort them. (concat)
+Combine them into one list and sort them.

   ```js
   var myFriends = [